Saturday, July 7, 2018

 CLICK ON IMAGE TO ENLARGE

+IF WE regard Feck's Kull the Fabulous Warrior King as the "foundation" upon which he was going to build his reputation for illustrating sword & sorcery, then Cleopatra's Daughter is definitely its "walls."
+The "roof", I suppose, could belong to Companions on the Road, a historical fix-up novel.
 These period subjects seemed to bring out the best in Feck's abilities, which certainly didn't go unnoticed by Leone, hence his getting commissions a year later for both William C. Heine's The Swordsman and Janet Morris's Silistra series, and finally the Conan's.

-One thing I failed to mention before was my complete admiration for Feck's Conan the Rebel illustration.
+ONE thing I failed to mention before was my complete admiration for Feck's Conan the Rebel illustration.
 I consider it as one of the very best Conan paperback covers ever produced.
 Feck's leaner version of Conan was exactly how I pictured him my mind's eye while reading the original Robert E. Howard stories.

 Barbarians, including Conan, are generally depicted as brutish and grossly muscled; I've even seen Conan drawn exceedingly stout, like he was some kind of two-legged rhino with a mullet.
 But I prefer my barbarians to look and move like lions and tigers and not bears, so here's hoping that the next generation of illustrators will grab the barbarian by the mane and move him into a more realistic place and build, just like my artist heroes Renato Casaro, Darrell Greene, Bob Larkin and Lou Feck did lo those many years ago.